-These cases represent binding authority from Minnesota or the U.S. Supreme Court.
-Also included are cases from the Eighth Circuit.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Tennessee, the 6th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.

 Judges Should Be Cautious About Second Guessing Officer Safety: